Lately I’ve been reading a book called “On Living” by hospice chaplain Kerry Egan.

 For this reason, I find myself quite drawn to reading books about dying people, and people who work with dying people, and people who have had near-death experiences.

-In lieu of any chance to actually practice death, I can at least read about it and learn all I can to try and prepare for the inevitable.
+In lieu of any chance to actually practice death, I can at least read about it and learn all I can to try and prepare.

 As it turns out, one of the most valuable bits of preparatory advice popped up right in the opening chapter of “On Living.”